lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 {% endcollapsible %}

-> Warning: If your container image is in a secured containers registry (harbor) which is not an ACR (Azure Container Registry) then Kubernetes does not know how to connect to it.
-You need to provide credentials to kubernetes, for it to be able to pull your image.
-It is the [image-pull secret property](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
-You need to create this secret in your namespace.
+> **Security**: you container registry (if not an Azure Container Registry) may require explicit credentials to access it (see this [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) and this one [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret)).

 {% collapsible %}